-The Rec Network is a tool to connect non-profit recreation and culture-based service providers in Strathcona County with the public, supporting a community driven approach for a healthy and livable Strathcona County.
+The Rec Network is a tool to connect non-profit sport, recreation and culture based service providers in Strathcona County with the public, supporting a community driven approach for a healthy and livable Strathcona County.

 The Rec Network events and activities

-See what's happening with recreation and culture in your community!
+See what's happening with sport, recreation and culture in your community!

 The Rec Network guidelines

-- Recreation and culture based messages such as registration dates, tournament information, event/program information, sport/community group fund development initiatives (e.g. silent auction, golf tournament), and/or any additional information that Strathcona County deems appropriate are permitted.
+- Sport, recreation and culture based messages such as registration dates, tournament information, event/program information, sport or community group fund development initiatives (e.g. silent auction, golf tournament), and/or any additional information that Strathcona County deems appropriate are permitted.

 - All promotional concepts require approval, must be deemed appropriate for public posting, and not conflict with Strathcona County exclusivity arrangements.

 - Non-profit sport, recreation and culture based groups located in Strathcona County.

 - If an organization is not based in Strathcona County, but the event or activity occurs in the County and will contribute to local economic development, it may be eligible at the sole discretion of Strathcona County.